Custom clean room template reference¶

 Security considerations¶

-A template must evaluate to a single SELECT query, which is executed by the clean room native application.
-The template is not executed with the identity of the current user.
+A clean room template is not executed with the identity of the current user.

 The user does not have direct access to any data within the clean room; all access is through the native application via the template results.